- Average remuneration in New Zealand was NZ$149,256 and in Australia was A$166,488

 - There is a gender pay gap of around $50,000 and $60,000 in Australia and New Zealand respectively

-- This survey was run in March 2021 with input from over 4,500 CA ANZ members
+- The survey was in the field from 23 February to 21 March 2021 with input from over 4,500 CA ANZ members.

 CA Gender Pay Gap Report